dms-vep/CHIKV-181-25-E-DMS/homepage/cell_entry_diffs.md

 aside: false
 ---

-# Compare how mutation effects affect entry in different cells
+# Compare how mutations affect entry in different cells
 This page has interactive plots that make it easy to compare how mutations to the CHIKV envelope proteins affect entry in different cells.
 The cells are 293T-Mxra8 cells (human cells expressing the Mxra8 receptor), 293T-TIM1 cells (human cells expressing the TIM1 attachment factor), and C6/36 cells (mosquito cells).
 Specifically: